jamesmontemagno/Xamarin.Plugins/Geolocator/readme.txt

 ---Moved PausesLocationUpdatesAutomatically from IGeolocator to ListenerSettings, which is passed to StartListeningAysnc.
 -Other Changes:
 ---Added iOS support for significant change listening and update delivery deferral.
+---Additional fixes for getting location on ios 9

 [3.0.4]
 -Breaking Changes: